ken-tune/cloud-watch-for-marklogic/IllustratedHOWTO.md

 <img style="width:100%;padding:5px" src="img/activated-alarm.png" alt="activated alarm"/>

-Now I've got some simulated data coming in I can also use CloudWatch to take a look at what's happening on my cluster.
-Here's some data on usage of the expanded tree cache
+Now I've got some simulated data coming in I can use CloudWatch to take a look at what's happening on my cluster.
+Here's some data on usage of the expanded tree cache.

 <img style="width:100%;padding:5px" src="img/expanded-tree-cache-stats.png" alt="expanded tree cache stats"/>